artsy/artsy.github.io/source/_posts/2015-04-03-artsy-engineering-compensation-framework.markdown

 #### Engineer 1

 * Broad knowledge of CS concepts.
-* Can complete well-defined and sub-divided tasks.
+* Can complete well-defined and subdivided tasks.
 * Focuses on learning tools and processes.
 * Pushes code through the entire lifecycle from development to production for the first time.
 * Develops individual contributor skills, including source control, editors or test-driven development.